-- a.
-We do not warrant damage due to: - Neglect, misuse, or improper installation or repair. - · Use of parts or changes not authorized by Sunrise. - · Exceeding the weight limit of 250 pounds. - This warranty is void if the original chair serial number tag is removed or altered. - c.
+- •Use of parts or changes not authorized by Sunrise. - •Exceeding the weight limit of 250 pounds. - b.
+This warranty is void if the original chair serial number tag is removed or altered. - c.
 This warranty applies in the USA only.
 Check with your supplier to find out if international warranties apply.